Kismuz/btgym/README.md

 #### Quickstart

-Making environment with all parmeters set to defaults is as simple as:
+Making gym environment with all parmeters set to defaults is as simple as:

 ```
 from btgym import BTgymEnv